TravelMapping/HighwayData/hwy_data/BEL/beln/README.md

 - `N694` should exist according to wegenwiki but was likely what is `N3i` now
 - `N722a` seems to be downgraded like all routes in the center of Sint-Truiden
 - `N794` and `N795` are only indicated on wegenwiki and wegenenverkeer.be but not on OSM nor GM nor GSV
-- `N832` is only signed once at `N865` junction in Cugnon but the route is not indicated on OSM nor GM